Abshir112/TDD_Assignment2/README.md

 Check what version of Python you have.
 The Makefile uses `PYTHON=python` as default.

-<h1>Check you Python installation<h1>
+<h4>Check you Python installation<h4>
 make version
-<p>If you have another naming of the Python executable then you can solve that using an environment variable.
+<h5>If you have another naming of the Python executable then you can solve that using an environment variable.
 This is common on Mac and Linux.
 chocolatey is the package manager/ installer which is used to install make(Note: Run Powershell as administrator and then use the command choco install make so make is installed in our computer )
-To check whether we installed make succesfully and also which version of make we have make version </p>
+To check whether we installed make succesfully and also which version of make we have make version </h5>
 <h1>Python virtual environment<h1>
 <p>Install a Python virtual environment and activate it.<p>
 <h1>Activate on Windows</h1>